Eerie Clark Chronicles Lore

 Magical Produce Powers, 2015

-The concept was a self aware joke.
+The concept was originally a self aware joke.
 Eerie had worked in the produce department of a grocery store for several years by this point.
 Customers would constantly ask him if he had certain out-of-stock items in the back.
 This was so frequent he thought to himself “What are they expecting?
 Do they want me to go to the back and conjure up some fruit with my magical produce powers?”
 He found this so amusing he decided he should write an EP titled after this.
 That is precisely what he did.
 He recorded some bass lines and keyboard tracks to a metronome and sang over it.
 Sequenced percussion and layering were then added in post.
 The lyrics take an unusual turn for Eerie, focusing largely on vague social issues, a valed scathing criticism of the effects of the economy on the working class.
 In the overall narrative this EP serves to begin the new era.
 The nightmare has ended, we’re waking up to the real world now.
 The EP ends on a dark note as a sarcastic rant descends into an ominous keyboard outro that dares the audience to delve deeper in to what’s to come.

 Maker of Miracles, 2018